rafiizzaturohman/HooksPhonebook/README.md

 ## Prerequsites

 Make sure you have installed all of the following prerequisites on your development machine:
-* Git - (Download & Install Git)[https://git-scm.com/downloads].
+* Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.

 * Node.JS - (Download & Install Node.JS)[https://nodejs.org/en/download/current], and the npm package manager.